 Expanding VUI’s functionality may be an answer to how to make it more popular among users as right now it’s easier to use a regular screen interface than asking Siri to find something for you.
 Especially, when it comes to a great amount of information.
 Therefore, if we want to make VUI useful outside “hands-free” situations, we need to create more possibilities for users.

 Voice user interface is surely coming to smartphone applications and soon will be more common.
 Spotify already has added VUI to its app for user’s convenience.
-The question is what types of apps will be powered with VUI and whether users will get used to them.
+The question is what types of apps will be powered with voice UI and whether users will get used to them.
 Moreover, the voice user interface design can significantly improve voice interaction, but the complete replacement of conventional screen-first interaction is unlikely.
 Users will still need the screen for seamless interaction.

 We’ve received your message and will contact you shortly.